 The requirements for the certificate include two core courses and three electives, as well as engagement with urban studies in the student’s senior thesis research.

-Students must take either URB 200 or URB 201 along with ARC 204 or ARC 205 to satisfy the core course requirement.
-(With approval of the program director, students may substitute URB 388 for URB 200 in a fall semester in which URB 200 is not offered.)
+Students must take either URB 200 or URB 201 along with ARC 205 (or ARC 204 for students planning to major in architecture) to satisfy the core course requirement.
+With approval of the program director, students may substitute URB 388 for URB 200 in a fall semester in which URB 200 is not offered.
 Students must pass both required courses with a grade of B or above.

 As soon as possible after applying for admission to the Urban Studies undergraduate certificate program, students meet with the program director or Urban Studies faculty adviser to establish an approved course of study.
 Every student is strongly encouraged to take the two required courses as soon as possible, although the courses can be taken at any time.
 The core courses are designed to be accessible to all majors.
 URB 200 is typically offered in the fall, URB 201 is offered in the spring and ARC 205 is offered fall and spring semesters each year.

 These courses must be completed in addition to course work taken to fulfill the requirements of the student's department of concentration, although they may be used to fulfill distribution requirements.
 Students can double count one of the three electives toward their major and the certificate which is monitored in TigerHub.
 To be counted toward the certificate, all courses must be taken for a grade.
 Course overlap with another certificate program is permitted.